MinThuraZaw/Basic-Movie-Recommender-in-Python/README.md

 # About
-Movie-Recommender-with-Python
-A simple movie recommender with python (Content based)
+A simple movie recommender with python using correlation function.